 There must be an open seat in the requested course as well as any other courses affected by the schedule change in order to initiate the Drop/Add.
 Students must meet all prerequisites for course changes.
 This procedure does not pertain to errors or omissions in scheduling.
 In addition, the student is responsible for missed work.
-Change requests must be submitted no later than September 23, 2022.
-(September 16, 2022 for AP courses).
+Change requests must be submitted no later than September 20, 2024.
+(September 13, 2024 is the deadline to add a new AP course).